Patera Building: History

 The first prototype Patera Building was manufactured by Patera Products Ltd in 1982 by a workforce of experienced hands-on engineers and craftsmen drawn from industries in the area then in decline such as coal-mining.
 As almost every component was designed anew for the prototype, a high degree of accuracy was required as these prototype components formed a standard model to which future components were manufactured.
 The idea of the Patera project was to supply a factory-finished industrial workshop.
 The buildings were standardised, 18 metres long by 12 metres wide, with an internal height of 3.85 metres throughout.
 They were fully finished in the factory, ready for bolting together at the desired location.
 Three men with a forklift truck could erect one in a matter of days.
 It was seen in the context of vehicle- or boat-building technologies in terms of its light weight construction.
 Each building needed a reinforced concrete raft slab as a base to which the structure was fixed using specially designed steel castings.
 All the buildings' services—power, telephone cabling, water, etc.—were distributed within the depth of the building envelope.

 To support panels struck by automotive-industry hydraulic presses, constituent parts of the Patera Building structure were pin-jointed for ease of handling and assembly.
 At the centres of the spans of the frames were unique "tension-only" links—special fittings able to respond to varying structural loads.
 Under normal conditions the structure acted as a three-pin arch.
 In other conditions, such as wind up-lift, it acted as a rigid frame.
 This innovation meant that very slender lightweight steel tubes could be used for the portal frame trusses.
-The "Patera Building Stoke-on-Trent for Longton Industrial Holdings (Properties) Ltd" received a commendation in the British Constructional Steelwork Association's Structural Steel Design Awards 1983, sponsored by the British Steel Corporation and the British Constructional Steelwork Association Ltd. The Judges' Comments: "The creative thought that lies behind this design breaks new ground in the excellence of its parts and their skilful integration in the making of a architectural whole.
+The "Patera Building Stoke-on-Trent for Longton Industrial Holdings (Properties) Ltd" received a commendation in the British Constructional Steelwork Association's Structural Steel Design Awards 1983, sponsored by the British Steel Corporation and the British Constructional Steelwork Association Ltd. The Judges' Comments: "The creative thought that lies behind this design breaks new ground in the excellence of its parts and their skilful integration in the making of an architectural whole.
 It is a delight to see such innovation and care being applied to the production of precisely fabricated, economical, small buildings."